-This includes the way in which staff and volunteers speak to pupils/students.
+behave in a manner which would lead any reasonable person to question their suitability to work with children or to act as an appropriate role model This includes the way in which staff and volunteers speak to pupils and each other.
 A positive, respectful and encouraging tone should be used at all times.
-Where it is necessary to challenge inappropriate behaviour or to get pupils/students' attention, it is reasonable for staff and volunteers to raise their voices and/or use an authoritative tone.
-However, it is not appropriate for employees/volunteers to shout at pupils/students habitually or speak to them disrespectfully.
+Everyone has the right to work and be in a safe environment.
+Where it is necessary to challenge inappropriate behaviour or to get pupils' attention, it is reasonable for staff and volunteers to raise their voices and/or use an authoritative tone.
+However, it is not appropriate for employees/volunteers to shout at pupils or other adults habitually or speak to them disrespectfully or to exclude them from conversations or make them feel uncomfortable or unwanted.

-Employees/volunteers should never set out to cause a pupil/student to feel frightened, ashamed or humiliated.
+Employees/volunteers should never set out to cause a pupil or another adult to feel frightened, ashamed or humiliated.
 Admonishments should focus on behaviour rather than the pupil/student's personality or character and targets for desired behaviour should be described by the member of staff or volunteer.

-Employees and volunteers should refer to pupils/students by name.
+Employees and volunteers should refer to pupils and other adults by name.
 Disrespectful nicknames, words and terms should be avoided.
 Staff and volunteers should exercise caution in referring to pupils/students by affectionate nicknames and more general terms of endearment or familiarity such as 'Dear, Love, Petal, Mate, Dude'.